KangKyungSoo/autocalib/README.txt

 Build & Dependencies
 --------------------

 Use CMake utility.
-Project depends on OpenCV, Eigen3, GLFW, GLUT, and GTest libraries.
+Project depends on OpenCV, Eigen3, GLFW, GLUT, GTest, LAPACK (optional, but highly recommended) and BLAS (optional, but highly recommended) libraries.